Why Does My Dog Sleep With Me?

 See files for Dogs

 Does your dog always sleep next to you or in the same room?
-There are many reasons why dogs choose to sleep with or close to their guardians.
+There are many reasons why dogs choose to sleep beside or close to their guardians.
 The reasons for this are strongly based on the type of relationship you have with your dog.
 For example, a dog will most often sleep with the family member they most strongly relate to.
 If you are this person, consider yourself lucky!

 If you want to know why your dog sleeps with you, keep reading this AnimalWised article.
 We will be listing the 6 reasons why your dog likes to sleep with you, in addition to mentioning whether this is a good or bad habit.